 We are not currently involved in any litigation that we believe could have a material adverse effect on our financial condition or results of operations.
-We may, however, from time to time, be named as a defendant or are a plaintiff in various legal actions that arise in the normal course of business.
 There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our company or any of our subsidiaries, threatened against or affecting our company, our common stock, any of our subsidiaries or of our companies or our subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect.